cjdjpj/malaria_mdr/README.md

-Event-based Malaria model using transmission cycles as time step.
+Individual-based Malaria model using transmission cycles as time step.

 ### Model Architecture
 This model assumes a pool of Malaria clones and a population of anonymous hosts.
 It is stochastic and is run over discrete time steps equivalent to one Malaria generation/transmission cycle, which is approximately 100 days (as assumed in Ian M. Hastings 2002).